inBeat/inbeat-website/content/top-influencers/instagram/food/italy/turin/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Turin In 2023
+title: Top 10 Food Instagram Influencers In Turin In 2024
 description: >-
-  Find top food Instagram influencers in Turin in 2023.
-Most popular hashtags: #torino #food #turin #foodporn.
+  Find top food Instagram influencers in Turin in 2024.
+Most popular hashtags: #turin #torino #food #foodporn.
 platform: Instagram
 hits: 14
-text_top: Identify the most popular Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat aggregates 14 Instagram influencers like this in Turin, Italy for you to pitch.
+text_bottom: Our search engine has 14 Instagram influencers like this in Turin, Italy for you to pitch.
 profiles:
   - username: "bcoolguide"
     fullname: >-